Ethan88/VMF/README.md

   * Fund manager must then create a password
   * Fund manager must enable two-factor phone number authentication (use Eth proof of phone project?)

+###The stake pool contract
+In order to launch a fund, you'll need to add collateral (ETH) to to a stake pool contract.
+This is to protect the price of Lisa in the event that your fund collapses while it has LX and/or Lisa coins backed by its assets in circulation amongst other funds.
+The amount of this stake in ETH should be equivalent to $10,000 USD minimum or 10 percent of fund assets AUM in ETH to be held in escrow contract as stake (fully refundable).
+Contact partners@iterativeinstinct.com for more information on staking, and to get the stake pool contract address for the Iterative Instinct VMF.

 ###Requesting permission from central bank
-Now with a Lisa-chain wallet address, fund manager may send a zero-coin transaction to Iterative Instinct's central bank Lisa address, which indicates a request to start a new fund. **This should be done only after you have transferred your stake to the stake contract.** Contact partners@iterativeinstinct.com for more information on staking.
+Now with a Lisa-chain wallet address, fund manager may send a zero-coin transaction to Iterative Instinct's central bank Lisa address, which indicates a request to start a new fund. **This should be done only after you have transferred your stake to the stake contract.**
   * If rejected, return "rejected; for help email help@iterativeinstinct.com"
   * If this address already submitted, return "already submitted"
   * If request is approved by Iterative Instinct human operator, he generates seed peers for one (1) new Fund chain with no wallet addresses.
 Next, the fund manager's Docker instance connects to this new chain, and generates seven wallet addresses (A0, A1, A2, R, R0, R1, and LX) and associating them with the Lisa wallet address that sent the new fund request.
 These addresses are now all part of the new Fund Manager object, sitting on the new Fund chain.